Pipeline Overview

 This timer will invoke right at startup (zero seconds elapsed), and then for the first second of execution, invoke every 50ms, and then every 100ms for the rest of the simulation.

-The activation_time parameter passed in follows the same rules as the activation_time passed in to the periodic timer.
-It represents the pipeline time at the point in time when the timer was activated.
-This will be at precisely the time that you requested.
+passed in to the periodic timer.
+It represents the pipeline time at the point in time

 Queue Single Shot Work